Bachelor of Fine Arts –

 Specialized in sculpture

-Line graduated from the Icelandic Academy of the Arts in Reykjavik and is Bachelor of Fine Art.
+Line graduated from Iceland University of the Arts in Reykjavik and is Bachelor of Fine Art.
 Since 1997 she has had solo and group exhibitions on Danish and foreign museums, galleries, cultural centers and institutes, including France, Monaco, Germany, Iceland, Italy and Greece.
 She has made several outdoor bronze sculptures at home and abroad.
 Is also artistic coordinator at various art events and artist in residence with the support of the National Arts Council.
 Is the founder of the multi artistic performance group Culturesheart.
 She has lived and worked as a performer in France for 5 years.
 Now lives in Aarhus, DK, where she works at the studio, Spanien 19B.
 Kalkværksvej 7.
+Also she works and expose in South of France and in Monaco.

 “My sculptures are lived life translated into form.
 This brings each sculpture to contain its own little story about life and man.
 Joy, grief, sexuality, anxiety, calm, redemption”.
 Presence….